hudmhelmi/planguin/README.md

 7. **User Interface**: We designed simple HTML templates for the user interface, making it easy to understand and modify.
 A clean and intuitive design is key to a delightful experience.

 8. **Dropdown Edit Menus**: To enhance your user experience, we integrated edit forms directly into the task table, making task management even more effortless!

+## Pleease Note:
+This task manager was designed as a final project for CS50x 2023.
+Bugs may be present.
+Do not deploy without looking through the source code and ensuring that program is robust.

 Planguin embraces the chilly spirit of penguins to bring you a user-friendly and delightful task management experience.
 Let the penguin adventure begin! 🐧❄️